Tech slump gives European shares the Monday blues

-MILAN A big fall in Apple suppliers and other tech stocks hurt European shares in opening deals on Monday, more than offsetting well-received election results in France and Italy.
+MILAN (Reuters) - A big fall in Apple suppliers and other tech stocks hurt European shares in opening deals on Monday, more than offsetting well-received election results in France and Italy.

 Shares in chipmakers STMicro (STM.PA) and Dialog (DLGS.DE) fell more than 4 percent following heavy losses at U.S. and Asian peers.